 Jeremy Menez had given the visitors the lead early on but the home side came back to collect all three points

-Lazio climbed into Serie A's top three on Saturday after two goals at the start of the second half resulted in a 3-1 come-from-behind win over Milan at the Stadio Olimpico.
+Lazio climbed into Serie A's top three on Saturday after two goals at the start of the second half set them on their way to a 3-1 come-from-behind win over AC Milan at the Stadio Olimpico.

-Miroslav Klose and Antonio Candreva were both guilty of wasting chances for the home side to equalize in the first half, but after the interval Lazio turned the match around in the space of four minutes.
+Miroslav Klose and Antonio Candreva were both guilty of wasting chances for the home side to equalise in the first half, but, after the interval, Lazio turned the match around in the space of four minutes.

 First Klose set up Marco Parolo for a fine effort, before Riccardo Montolivo's misplaced pass let the former Germany international in and he made no mistake in front of goal.

 Parolo then added a second inside the final 10 minutes, although it may have come at a cost with substitute Filip Djordjevic appearing to injure himself by treading on the ball in the build-up.

 Victory saw Lazio climb above both Sampdoria and Napoli into third, with those sides not in action until Sunday and Monday respectively.